mhotoft/dsc-cp-package/README.md

 ## Metadata
 All the metadata is expected to be in the standard of Cablelabs 1.1 (see our XSD file: [providerADI.xsd](providerADI.xsd)).

-The files should be delivered in UTF-8 encoding on our files system (isilon).
+The files should be delivered in UTF-8 encoding on our files system (isilon) as shown in the above section.

 ### Priority